MirrorsAndMisdirections/FastFlowTransform/docs/Cache_and_Parallelism.md

 Any change in the above triggers a rebuild downstream.

 **“Relation missing but cache says skip?”**
 We also check relation existence.
-If the table/view was dropped externally, FlowForge will **rebuild**.
+If the table/view was dropped externally, FastFlowTransform will **rebuild**.

 **“My logs interleave under parallelism.”**
 Logs are serialized via a queue; use `-v` / `-vv` for richer but still stable output.
 Each node prints start/end and duration; levels summarize.

 **“Utest cache?”**
-`flowforge utest --cache {off|ro|rw}` defaults to `off` for deterministic runs.
+`fft utest --cache {off|ro|rw}` defaults to `off` for deterministic runs.
 With `rw`, expensive unit cases can be accelerated.
 Unit tests do not rely on the meta table by default.

 ---